Massage and special treatment

 - Standard Conditions 2020 (pdf 437KB) for licences issued after 1 March 2020

-The Standard Conditions Q&A (pdf 173KB) guidance will help you see what you need to to do comply with the changes introduced to the conditions when you renew your licence in 2020.
+The Standard Conditions Q&A guidance will help you see what you need to do to comply with the changes introduced to the conditions when you renew your licence in 2020.

 Applications which do not include a fully completed application form and other requested information cannot be processed.
 You must send copies of the application form to the Metropolitan Police and London Fire Brigade.
 Our environmental health officers will also be consulted and may contact you to arrange an inspection of your business before the licence can be granted.
 If your application is unopposed or agreement is reached with you over any additional conditions or work to be carried out then the licence will be granted, usually within 28 days.